 Life as a Healthcare Professional

 A day in the life of a healthcare professional is often filled with stressful situations and perplexing medical challenges, revolving around their patients, patient family members, and fellow coworkers.
+The opportunity for growth is never ending, with courses such as CME courses available to healthcare professionals to grow in their field and their career.
 For nurses, life on the front lines can mean trying to juggle a large patient load while covering for a nurse on break and trying to help train a new CNA.
 For physicians, it can mean seeing patients all day before going on call for the emergency department.

 In short, it’s busy and can involve working extreme hours and lengthy shifts.
 If that wasn’t enough, there’s an extra challenge to consider.
 Healthcare professionals are routinely working with people who are experiencing one of the most difficult times of their lives.
 Patients and their families can be stressed, scared, unsure of what to do and in need of help and support.
 Healthcare professionals must navigate these emotional difficulties while still providing cutting-edge treatment and the best level of care possible.

 Front Lines Turn Violent

 There are many risk factors that come into play when handling patients and medical situations:

 - Working with people who have a history of violence, who may be delirious, or be under the influence of drugs or alcohol